sarah11918/rainsberger.ca/src/pages/posts/2015-04-13-avoiding-bluejays-spoilers-on-twitter.md

 title: Avoiding Toronto Blue Jays baseball spoilers on Twitter
 subtitle:
 date: "2015-04-13"
-excerpt: ' I''ve been meaning to write to explain exactly how my super-awesome-spoiler-proof Twitter system works.
-"So, you mute keywords and hashtags?"
-Oh, if only it were that simple!'
+excerpt: "I've been meaning to write to explain exactly how my super-awesome-spoiler-proof Twitter system works.  \"So, you mute keywords and hashtags?\" Oh, if only it were that simple!"
-hide_header: false
-template: post
-thumb_img_path: images/yfscreenshot.jpg
 layout: ../../layouts/OldMarkdownPostLayout.astro
 tags: ["Twitter"]
 ---